Gwichʼin language: Current status

-Few Gwichʼin speak their heritage language as a majority of the population shifts to English.
-According to the UNESCO Interactive Atlas of the World's Languages in Danger, Gwichʼin is now "severely endangered."
+According to the UNESCO Interactive Atlas of the World's Languages in Danger, Gwichʼin is at present severely endangered.
 There are about 260 Gwichʼin speakers in Canada out of a total Gwichʼin population of 1,900.
 About 300 out of a total Alaska Gwichʼin population of 1,100 speak the language.
+Gwichʼin speakers have been shifting from their heritage language to English as the majority language of both the US and Canada.